1 killed, 14 injured in IED blast outside court complex in J-K's Udhampur town | Law-Order

 - India

-In a suspected terrorist act, one person was killed and 14 were injured when a low-intensity IED exploded outside a court complex in Udhampur district of Jammu region on Wednesday, officials said.
+In a suspected terrorist attack, one person was killed and 14 were injured when a low-intensity IED exploded outside a court complex in Udhampur district of Jammu region on Wednesday, officials said.

 Jammu and Kashmir Director General of Police Dilbag Singh said preliminary investigation suggests it to be ''an act of terrorists but we are investigating the case''.